projectcontour/gimbal/docs/monitoring.md

 ### Gimbal Discoverer

 The Gimbal Discoverer currently has two different systems it can monitor, Kubernetes and Openstack.
-The purpose of the Discoverers are to perform service discovery for remote clusters by finding remote endpoints and synchronizing them to a central Kubernetes cluster as Services & Endpoints.
+The purpose of the Discoverers are to perform service discovery for remote clusters by finding remote endpoints and synchronizing them to the Gimbal cluster as Services & Endpoints.

 - Metrics
   - **gimbal_service_event_timestamp (gauge):** Timestamp last service event was processed with following labels: